syeo66/adventure/README.md

-# Rust Adventure Game with OpenAI GPT-3.5
+# An Adventure Game with OpenAI GPT-3.5

 This is a simple Rust project that demonstrates the use of the OpenAI GPT-3.5 API to create an adventure game that a user can play by typing text into the console.
 The game master will guide the user through a map.